 The MSc in International Business & Strategy is taught over three terms, with breaks at Christmas and Easter.
-The programme consists of nine compulsory modules and up to three optional modules.
+The programme consists of ten compulsory modules and up to three optional modules.

 Term 1: October to December